Which size Baby Wrap should I choose?

 Oscha’s founder, Zoe, also liked a base +1 as it allowed her to tie the knots at the front to make sitting more comfortable.

-We know that choice can be overwhelming which is why we have trained consultants on hand to help you.
+We have trained consultants on hand to help you.
 Simply email us on [email protected] or contact us through the messenger button in the corner of the screen.

 New to Woven Wraps?